 Getting started in your own home can be a big challenge.
+Even more so when it’s your first home alone.
 Living away from friends and parents can mean that you are taking a lot of stuff into your own hands, things that previously you may not have known the first thing about.
 The time to move away from home can come at different times to all of us.
 For me, it was shortly after I turned 18.
-Now that I have a sister that is the same age I was when I moved out I thought it was the perfect time to share some basic do’s and dont’s of living alone.
+Now that I have a sister that is the same age I was when I moved out I thought it was the perfect time to share some basic do’s and don’ts of living in your first home alone.

 DO – Take your time and think about what style or theme you want to stick to when decorating your house.
 It takes a long time to get a house decorated from top to bottom – stick to something that you know you won’t be sick of or change your mind with too quickly.